-As the initial condition of the river channel in Section-1, the river channel configuration after the low-water channel was straightened (Fig. 6: before the 1981 flood) was simplified as follows.
-In the plane shape of the low-water channel, the normal line in the low-water channel in Section-1 was approximated by the sine-generated-curve shown in Fig. 7, and the low-water channel represented by the red line in Fig. 5 was designed to be a meandering channel with a meandering angle $\theta_0$ of 13° and river width of 100 m.
-On the basis of previous survey data, the cross-section profile of the low-water channel was designed to have a 2 m high bank with a slope gradient of 2 : 1, and the riverbed surface was designed to give particle-sized disturbance to the flat bed.
-The left and right sides of the low-water channel were provided with a 100 m wide flood-plain that allows bank erosion, and the entire calculation area was a movable riverbed.
+As the initial condition of the river channel in Section-1, the channel configuration after the river was channelized into a straighter channel with only low-amplitude curvature (Fig. 6: before the 1981 flood) and was simplified as follows.
+In the planform shape of the low-water channel, the normal line in the low-water channel was approximated by the sinegenerated-curve shown in Fig. 7, and the low-water channel represented by the red line in Fig. 5 was designed to be a meandering channel with a meandering angle $\theta_0$ of 13° and river width of 100 m.
+On the basis of previous survey data, the cross-section profile of the low-water channel was designed to have a 2 m-high bank with a slope gradient of 2 : 1, and the riverbed surface was designed to give particle-sized disturbance to the flat bed.
+The left and right sides of the low-water channel were provided with a 100 m-wide floodplain that allows bank erosion, and the entire calculation area was a movable riverbed.
+A longitudinal slope of 0.00610 was used, which was the average value for Section-1.

-- A longitudinal slope of 1/164 was used, which was the average value for Section-1.
-Incidentally, since a bridge (Otowa Bridge) was built near KP21.0 at the actual site in Otofuke, this point was determined to be the upstream end of the analysis section, and a straight river channel that did not include curvature was set on the farther upstream side as an approach zone and it was connected to the analysis section. - Figure 8 compares discharge hydrographs of previous major floods.
-The results of analysis for Section-1 make it possible to understand the characteristics of bed morphology formed by the 1981 flood, in addition to how the riverbed responded to the steady flow.
-The figure shows that the discharge of the 1981 flood had a scale comparable to the design flood discharge.
-In addition, the 2011 flood fell below the 1981 flood in terms of discharge during peak discharge; however, the 2011 flood exceeded - the 1981 flood in terms of the duration of the average annual maximum discharge.
+Incidentally, since a bridge (Otowa Bridge) was built near KP21.0 at the actual site in Otofuke, this point was determined to be the upstream end of the analysis section, and a straight river channel that did not include curvature was set on the farther upstream side as an approach zone and was connected to the analysis section.

+Figure 8 compares discharge hydrographs of previous major floods.
+The results of the analysis for Section-1 make it possible to understand the characteristics of bed morphology formed by the 1981 flood, in addition to how the riverbed responded to the steady flow.
+The figure shows that the discharge of the 1981 flood had a scale comparable to the design-flood discharge.
+In addition, the 2011 flood fell below the 1981 flood in terms of discharge during peak discharge; however, the 2011 flood exceeded the 1981 flood in terms of the duration of the average annual maximum discharge.